djherbis/disaster_tweets/README.md

 ### GitHub Codespaces

-If you have access to GitHub Codespaces, open this project within Codespaces.
-See the [devcontainer.json](.devcontainer/devcontainer.json) file for the default workspace configuration.
+The project comes with a [devcontainer.json](.devcontainer/devcontainer.json) file for the default workspace configuration.
+This runs the project setup commands - no extra configuration is required.

 When using the terminal, activate the project venv first: